 Succinic Acid is found in many contemporary plants and is a common and indispensable food ingredient.
 However, deficiencies of Succinic Acid are frequent as it is rarely found in nature.
 Even unripe gooseberries and rhubarb stalks, which are the richest in the acid, contain a thousand times less of the acid than the Baltic Amber succinite.
 Succinates (most often calcium succinate, potassium succinate, and sodium succinate,) which excellently stimulate the development and proper functioning of the human organism, are used for medicinal purposes.
 Succinates are very effective after long-lasting illnesses and injuries.
 They make it possible for the pacient to regain immunity to disease as well as intellectual fitness complete with the ability to concentrate.
 Amber oil is another universal medicine recognized as very effective, especially for all rheumatic diseases.
 Giacomo Fantuzzi so reported from his 1652 journey:

-for external use: ointments, amber oil, poultices and massages with the use of amber powder, massage with a polished nugget, acupuncture with needles with amber tops, baths in amber stones in room temperature and in temperature increased to 37-38 degrees Celsius, walking barefoot on a layer of fine amber, wearing amber jewellery, amulets, necklaces and bracelets.
+for external use: ointments, Amber oil, poultices and massages with the use of Amber powder, massage with a polished nugget, acupuncture with needles with Amber tops, baths in Amber stones in room temperature and in temperature increased to 37-38 degrees Celsius, walking barefoot on a layer of fine Amber, wearing Amber Jewelry, amulets, necklaces and bracelets.

 Current research shows that the micronization of Amber improves its assimilation by the stress-weakened organism of contemporary man.
 The unfavorable environmental conditions prevailing today block the natural flow of energy-related processes in cells.
 Blocks affect cellular metabolism and significantly weaken the immune system, but the natural energy of amber is able to stimulate its renewal.